Danish Americans: History

+Danish immigrant communities have been linked to the emergence of the dairy industry in the United States.
+In the late 19th century, Denmark was a world leader in dairy production.
+A 2024 study found that American "counties with more Danes in 1880 subsequently both specialized in dairying and used more modern practices."

 The first significant wave of Danish immigrants consisted mainly of the Church of Jesus Christ of Latter-day Saints (LDS Church) members who settled in United States in 1847.
 They settled in Utah, before it became a state, which had been under Mexican control until 1848.
 There were 17,000 such immigrants, many of these settled in small farming communities in the Sanpete and Sevier counties.
 Today, these counties respectively have the second and fifth largest percentages of Danish Americans in the United States.

 Between 1864 and 1920, 50,000 Danes emigrated from Schleswig, Jutland, where the use of Danish language was banned in schools following the Danish defeat in the Second Schleswig War and Prussia seizing control.
 They were called North Slesvigers, however, most of these Danes are recorded in the census statistics as immigrants from Germany rather than Denmark.
 Most Danes who immigrated to the United States after 1865 did so for economic reasons.
 By 1865, there had been a large increase in the Danish population in Europe because of the improvement in the medicine and food industries.
 It caused a high rate of poverty and ultimately resulted in a significant and rapid increase in Danish migration to other countries.
 Another reason for migration was the sale of lands.
 Many Danes became farmers in the United States.
 During the 1870s, almost half of all Danish immigrants to the United States settled in family groups.
 By the 1890s, family immigration made up only of 25 percent of the total.
 It has been suggested that many of these immigrants eventually returned to Denmark.

+Areas of Denmark with greater land inequality had greater emigration.

 Population

-According to the United States Census of 2000, the states with the largest populations of Danish Americans are as follows:
+According to the United States census of 2000, the states with the largest populations of Danish Americans are as follows: